 Start Spreading the News

 Armed with the nuts and bolts of a successful press release, you are ready to get your company’s news out there.
 Need help with media contacts, news wire distribution or crafting a specific pitch?
-Millennium can help Call or email to connect with us at 877-873-7445 ext.
-201 or Lfanaras@mill-im.com.
+Millennium can help.
+Call to connect with us at 877-873-7445 ext.
+201 or email Lfanaras@mill.agency.